 John Downs, Director of Business Development at Arcview Group

 That’s why branding is an important tool to legitimize the industry.
 It can make consumers feel that the pleasure they want to indulge in is “allowed”, whether it is legalized or not.
 Communication can grant this “permission”.
 Give them safe access to a legitimized pleasure, while demystifying the traditional place assigned to the consumer.

 In such a context, branding represents a major portion of the success rate of the brand’s efforts to distinguish themselves and earn a place in the consumers minds.
 It is what can channel other efforts, which may be useless without certain strategic decisions made regarding image and product communication.
 And this is because the problems faced when undertaking work in this sector are specific: they are not found in every market.
 These Products must ensure much more confidence than the average since they are in themselves forbidden products (only in some states, but forbidden anyway).

-“The amount of products and information in front of consumers in the cannabis industry can be overwhelming to the consumer, and often times cultivators, and brands have a hard time standing out from the crowd unless they have a clear focus on branding.” —
+“The number of products and information in front of consumers in the cannabis industry can be overwhelming to the consumer, and often times cultivators, and brands have a hard time standing out from the crowd unless they have a clear focus on branding.” —

 Jeff LaPenna, CoFounder, CEO at The Peak Beyond

 Why invest in branding?

 So, to take off and segment, brands need to build a visual identity and communication strategies which echoes its marketing strategy.

 Only this way branding can result in clear benefits.
 And this strategy becomes even more necessary when we take into account the fact that this industry cannot resort to the great aid of social media.

 Cannabusiness brands cannot access media communication since cannabis is forbidden in some states.
 Therefore, it cannot be advertised through these resources (it would entail advertising illegal products and, hence, be illegal).
 In this way, brands lose a highly important channel — even indispensable in the era of digital communication.